Entering into the Docker world: A Hitch-hikers Guide to Clustering

 • Exelixi is a distributed framework for running genetic algorithms at scale.

-• MPI is a message-passing system designed to function on a wide variety of parallel computers.
+• MPI is a message-passing system designed to function on various parallel computers.

-• Spark is a fast and general-purpose cluster computing system which makes parallel jobs easy to write.
+• Spark is a fast and general-purpose cluster computing system that makes writing parallel jobs easy.

-• Storm is a distributed realtime computation system.
-Storm makes it easy to reliably process unbounded streams of data.
-It implements for realtime processing what Hadoop did for batch processing.
+• Storm is a distributed real-time computation system.
+Storm makes it easy to process unbounded streams of data reliably.
+It implements for real-time processing what Hadoop did for batch processing.

 Batch Scheduling